2016 Open de Nice Côte d'Azur – Singles

-Dominic Thiem was the defending champion and successfully defended his title, defeating Alexander Zverev in the final, 6–4, 3–6, 6–0.
+Defending champion Dominic Thiem defeated Alexander Zverev in the final, 6–4, 3–6, 6–0 to win the singles title at the 2016 Open de Nice Côte d'Azur.

+This tournament marked the first professional appearance of future world No. 1 Daniil Medvedev; he qualified for the main draw and lost to Guido Pella in the first round.

 Seeds

 The top four seeds receive a bye into the second round.